DavidFB94/pro-fit-pt/README.md

 ### Future Features

- **#1 Newsletter signup**

-- Newsletter signup form, to add the email address to the database for newsletter emails.

- **#2 Sending mass emails**

-- Sending emails to all users that has signed up for the newsletter.

- **#3 Front end pricing tier creation**
+ **#1 Front end pricing tier creation**

-- Allowing for new pricing tiers to be created in the front end for admins
+- Allowing for new pricing tiers to be created in the front end for admins.

 ## Tools & Technologies Used